 The rest of our infrastructure is for rapid prototyping and interactive analyses, but not for scaling into production.
 Instead, once locked down analyses are run at scale at one of our partnering organisations that include the National Computational Infrastructure (NCI: nci.org.au), an Australian supercomputing facility as well as AWS and DNAnexus.
 We have a direct connection to AWS Sydney (provided by UNSW Sydney) and a dedicated high-speed link to the NCI that we also use for data archiving.

 The computational challenges in integrating genomic and clinical data require significant investment in storage and compute capacity and software infrastructure.
-Work at KCCG involves designing a roadmap for the future of genome data analysis for the Garvan Institute, making use of offsite resources, while maintaining patient sample security and integrity.
+Work at KCCG involves designing a roadmap for the future of genome data analysis for the Garvan Institute and our collaborators, making use of offsite resources, while maintaining patient sample security and integrity.
 Through the combination of clinical-grade analysis and informatics research, the Centre is creating an environment where a critical mass of bioinformaticians – including researchers funded by external groups and a wide variety of research groups within Garvan – are co-located.

-Engaging communities and stakeholders in genomic medicine
+Engaging communities and stakeholders

 If clinical genomics is to provide benefit for the Australian public as a whole, the patients, professionals and the diverse communities that make up our population will need to be engaged.
 Well-designed and integrated public and professional education efforts are required to address this complex and fast-moving field.